 When it comes to comfort in your home, few systems are more important than your central air conditioner.
 This system removes excess heat and humidity from your home, keeping the air purer and the space more pleasant.

-Homeowners spend $11 billion a year to power their air conditioners — and 6% of a household’s average energy usage goes toward cooling — so when something goes wrong with the central air, it can be a stressful experience.
+Homeowners spend $11 billion a year to power their AC units — and 6% of a household’s average energy usage goes toward cooling — so when something goes wrong with the central air, it can be a stressful experience.

 Here are eight signs that it might be time to replace your central air conditioner.

 1. The Air Coming Out of the Vents Doesn’t Seem Quite Right

 If the air flowing from your vents seems a bit off, it may indicate a serious problem with the central air conditioner unit.
 For example, you might notice that the air blowing out suddenly feels warm.
 A central air conditioner that blows warm air means that something has broken within the system.
 It could be a broken compressor or a host of other potential causes.